-The activities identified in the 2023 AAP worked to directly address the underserved needs of the LMI and special needs populations, particularly elderly and disabled populations.
+The activities identified in the 2022 AAP worked to directly address the underserved needs of the LMI and special needs populations, particularly elderly and disabled populations.
 The Town continues to use CDBG funds to benefit elderly households in the community and provide services that directly work to prevent poverty or conditions that may lead to homelessness.
-In the 2023 program year, the Town funded a meal delivery program delivering essential meals to 178 elderly residents.
+In the 2022 program year, the Town funded a meal delivery program delivering essential meals to 229 elderly residents.
 CDBG funded programs will continue to expand on these successful programs and the goal is to fill service gaps and meet underserved needs.

 The Town continues to work to address improvements and access to public facilities through ADA improvements in LMI areas.
 In addition, the Town plans to fund future public infrastructure improvements that will benefit LMI communities with expansion and ADA improvements to streets, sidewalks, and public facilities.
-In PY 2023, the Town completed the Recreation Center Pool Lifts activity (#18).
-This activity involved the replacement of three pool lifts that have exhausted their life span, and will make this facility ADA compliant.
-The Town also contracted a developer to start the Cantril School Improvements Design and Administrative activity (#19), which will help make the facility ADA compliant.
-As of September 2024, the contractor has completed about 30% of work in this project and the Town anticipates this activity to be completed in the upcoming program year.
+The Town is currently planning for the installation of new pool lifts at a local public pool, which will benefit disabled residents.
 CDBG funding for improvements in LMI areas will not only help to address underserved needs in the community, but also have an added goal to attract other private or public investments into these areas.